mfem/web/src/tutorial/examples.md

 ### <i class="fa fa-check-square-o"></i>&nbsp; Adaptive mesh refinement
 <img class="floatright" src="../../img/examples/ex15.png", width="200"/>

-MFEM provides support for local conforming and non-conforming adaptive mesh refinement (AMR) with arbitrary order hanging nodes, anisotropic refinement, derefinement and parallel load balancing.
-The AMR support covers the full de Rham complex i.e., the energy spaces $H^1$, $H(curl)$, $H(div)$ and $L^2$.
-The user can choose from  several error estimators, such as the Zienkiewicz - Zhu (ZZ) or the Kelly estimator, to drive the adaptive mesh refinements.
-We recommend to take a look at examples 6, 15, 21 and 30 for some simulations with AMR.
+MFEM provides support for local conforming and non-conforming adaptive mesh refinement (AMR) with arbitrary-order hanging nodes, anisotropic refinement, derefinement, and parallel load balancing.
+The AMR support covers the full de Rham complex, i.e., the energy spaces $H^1$, $H(curl)$, $H(div)$ and $L^2$.
+You can choose from several error estimators, such as the Zienkiewicz - Zhu (ZZ) or the Kelly estimator, to drive the AMRs.
+We recommend looking at examples 6, 15, 21, and 30 for some simulations with AMR.

-In particular, <strong>Example 16</strong> demonstrates MFEM's cabability to refine, derifine and load balance non-conforming meshes in 2D and 3D, and on linear, curved and surface meshes.
+In particular, <strong>Example 16</strong> demonstrates MFEM's cabability to refine, derifine, and load balance non-conforming meshes in 2D and 3D as well as on linear, curved, and surface meshes.
 In this example the mesh is adapted to a time-dependent solution.
-At each time step the problem is solved on a sequence of adaptive meshes which are refined based on a simple ZZ estimator.
-At the end of the refinement process the error estimates are used to identify elements that are over-refined and a single derefinment step is performed.
-Finally, in the parallel case a load-balancing step is executed.
+At each time step the problem is solved on a sequence of adaptive meshes that are refined based on a simple ZZ estimator.
+At the end of the refinement process, the error estimates are used to identify elements that are over-refined, and a single derefinment step is performed.
+Finally, in the parallel case, a load-balancing step is executed.

 The implementation can be found in [ex15.cpp](https://github.com/mfem/mfem/blob/master/examples/ex15.cpp) and